pbailey/pbailey.github.io/_posts/2018-04-10-match3-intro.md

 1 - Overview

 As all Vikings know, supporting and growing a live game requires constanly tending to the software and adding new features to maximize the ongoing happiness of our players!
-Product design scrums deteremined that adding Match 3 to Fishworld would add a desireable new feature, and would hopefully also be good from a revenue generating perspective.
+The Fishworld product design team deteremined that adding Match 3 to Fishworld would add a desireable new feature for our users.
+Hopefully it would also be good from a revenue generating perspective.

 Due to the timing of migration and the upcoming switch of core technology away from Flash, this presented us with a some hard decisions.
 The code required to build Match 3 would be of a significant size.
 If we proceeded to implement it in Flash, we could get it out reasonably quickly but then it would need a full migration in the future.
 That would add to an already large migration backlog.
-Waiting for migration completion would delay the potential revenue generation we hoped to see by many months.
+Waiting for migration completion on the other hand would delay the potential revenue generation we hoped to see by many months.

 The solution agreed upon was to build a sort of hybrid solution.
 This would be comprised of creating an interface in the live Flash game to handle communication between Match 3 and the Fishworld base.
 We would then combine that with the Match 3 game elements (screens and logic) being written in C++ with our new engine.
 The two things are bridged through the magic of HTML5 and Javascript.